liferay/liferay-screens/android/README.md

 Liferay Screens is released as [AAR file](http://tools.android.com/tech-docs/new-build-system/aar-format) published in Maven Central repository.

-So you need to use Maven or Gradle to set amd download your dependencies.
+So you need to use Maven or Gradle to set and download your dependencies.

-Next you can find the steps to perform to configure your project with Gradle:
+Next you can find the steps to perform in order to configure your project with Gradle:

 TODO
 1. XXX